The 10 Best Freak House Tracks, according to Dance System

 And so you felt like this was the right moment to make a strong return to the game?

 I spoke to a few friends on the phone the other day and I said I shoulda done all this years ago.
 And my friend turned around to me and said to me, no Prez.
 Maybe if you had done it years ago they wouldn’t have appreciated it like how they appreciate it now.
 So I’m glad I’ve been hammering away for a couple years, because I know that now is the time when grime, urban music is appreciated.
 And it can go places now, whereas years ago you had to push three barrels down the stairs for your tune to even get heard.
 There wasn’t really a major platform for it like there is now.

-You’ve got a pretty recognizable style, what would you say makes you stand out from other MCs?
+You’ve got a pretty recognisable style, what would you say makes you stand out from other MCs?